UncleRus/EvLamp/README.md

 You can build your own matrix with widely available WS2812B/SK6812/APA106 LED strips.

-The dimensions of the matrix side are limited to the range 8..128 and number of pixels in matrix cannot be more than 512.
+The dimensions of the matrix side are limited to the range 8..128 and number of pixels in matrix cannot be more than 1024.

+I do not recommend using matrices with a large number of LEDs due to the maximum frame rate limitations: for a matrix containing 512 LEDs, this limit is 60 fps, and for a matrix of 1024 LEDs maximal fps is 30.
+It is better to use multiple small matrices.

 ### Single matrix configuration